 the need to foster structural solidarity, social sustainability and development partnerships between governmental organizations, financial agencies, civil society entities and subnational health initiatives to prevent new HIV infections among adolescents and youth regardless of their socioeconomic and racial background;

-The following is a proposal of Transdiaspora Network (TDN) for the establishment of a Cross-cultural Youth Exchange Scholarship (CYES) to address the global and multidimensional challenges of sustainable youth engagement and capacity building, health promotion, and global cooperation from a constructive, culturally-minded and comprehensive approach.
+The following is a proposal of Transdiaspora Network (TDN) for the implementation of TDN Cross-cultural Youth Exchange Fellowship™ (CYEF) with the support of the UN permanent missions, the private sector, governmental and civil society entities as well as local community initiatives in order to address, from a constructive, culturally-minded and comprehensive approach, the global and multidimensional challenges of sustainable youth engagement and capacity building, health promotion, and global cooperation.

-The TDN Cross-cultural Youth Exchange Scholarship (CYES) is a new effort to enhance the existing model of health promotion, particularly HIV prevention, and work with those communities who lack the quality education to understand the science behind HIV/AIDS, or do not fully embrace the most standardized prevention strategies based in contraceptive or abstinence.
-This scholarship also aim to be more inclusive in our outreach and engage young people in understanding the need to identify risky behaviors, to change attitudes toward the HIV-related social stigma and increase their level of advocacy and civic engagement among their peers.
+The TDN Cross-cultural Youth Exchange Fellowship™ (CYEF) aim to be more inclusive in our outreach and engage healthy young people in understanding the need to identify risky behaviors, to expand the dialogue youth and official entities, and to increase their level of advocacy and civic engagement among their peers.

-This is reaffirmed by our former Youth Advisory Council leader, Kimberly Huggins who believes:
+This is reaffirmed by our former Youth Advisory Council leaders, Kimberly Huggins who believes:

-“Through a scholarship and investment in youth development, our organization and partners can truly make significant strides towards an AIDS-free generation by enabling youth as leaders and active agents of change in their communities.”
+“Through this fellowship and investment in youth development, our organization and partners can truly make significant strides towards an AIDS-free generation by enabling youth as leaders and active agents of change in their communities.”

-Through our evidence-based curriculum and fieldwork experience, TDN has developed culturally oriented health promotion methods grounded in youth capacity building, and takes a unique approach to the prevention of sexually transmitted diseases among youth.
+Through our evidence-based curriculum and fieldwork experience, TDN has developed culturally oriented health promotion methods grounded in youth capacity building, and takes a unique approach to prevention among youth.

-Manipulative advertising and peer pressure often lead adolescents, whose ability to make informed choices is limited, to begin engaging in risky behaviors; once addicted, a person’s capacity to choose not to partake “risky” social interactions is further diminished by the physiological, neurological, and psychological nature of addiction.
-Recent research showing a higher incidence of risky behaviors among low-income groups as well as in Small Island Developing States (SIDS) suggests that socioeconomic factors, such as inadequate income or lack of quality education, influence lifestyle behavior.
+Manipulative advertising and peer pressure often lead adolescents, whose ability to make informed choices is limited, to begin engaging in ‘risky’ behaviors; once addicted, a person’s capacity to choose not to partake ‘risky’ social interactions is further diminished by the physiological, neurological, and psychological nature of addiction.
+Recent research showing a higher incidence of ‘risky’ behaviors among low-income groups as well as in disadvantaged youth suggests that socioeconomic factors, such as inadequate income or lack of quality education, influence lifestyle behavior.
 Given the powerful influence of such factors on behavior, penalizing individuals who engage in high-risk actions “blames the victims” and ignores the true cause of their behavior.

 “Adolescents face difficult and often confusing emotional and social pressures as they grow from children into adults,” says Dr Gottfried Hirnschall, Director of WHO HIV/AIDS Department.
 “Adolescents need health services and support, tailored to their needs.
 They are less likely than adults to be tested for HIV and often need more support than adults to help them maintain care and to stick to treatment.”

-TDN is not only acting in the present, but investing in the future of healthy young men and women.
+TDN is not only acting in the present, but investing in the future of healthy young people .
 Our approach to the problem has been an effective one due to the feedback that the organization has received from our constituencies and partner organizations.
 Also, we have witnessed the behavioral and attitude change in the youth that have been enrolled in our programs and how they have been able to handle the stigma and other issues related to HIV more positively.